Skip to main content

 (b) Renewal every two years from the date of initial or most recent credential date by completing at least twenty contact hours of training related to the role or target population served, any department required trainings, and is in accordance with fidelity standards for the home visiting model implemented.

-(D) Providers shall ensure and maintain documentation that each individual in the role of home visitor meets the following requirements:
+(D) Providers will ensure and maintain documentation that each individual in the role of home visitor meets the following:

-(1) Individual meets the educational and experience requirements in accordance with fidelity standards for the home visiting model implemented;
+(1) Individual meets the educational and experience stipulations in accordance with fidelity standards for the home visiting model implemented;

 (2) Undergo both: